haokeyingxiao/haoke/UPGRADE-6.5.md

 ## Storefront bundled JavaScript

 With the major version 6.5, we've updated to webpack v5 and Bootstrap to v5.
-Because of these changes to the JavaScript bundling and vendor libraries, previously bundled JavaScript which was created with Shopware 6.4.x is not compatible with Shopware 6.5.
+Because of these changes to the JavaScript bundling and vendor libraries, previously bundled JavaScript which was created with Haoke 6.4.x is not compatible with Haoke 6.5.

 Please re-build your bundled JavaScript inside `<YourPlugin>/src/Resources/app/storefront/dist/storefront/js/<your-plugin>.js` using `bin/build-storefront.sh`